HSLdevcom/jore4/wiki/glossary.md

 In Jore 3, hastus points represent important route-specific stop places, which are used to e.g. synchronize timetables between multiple routes, or highlight a point where the vehicle speed changes significantly (e.g. the last stop before transitioning to a highway).

 Because the hastus points are route specific, a single stop place may be a hastus point on a particular route but only a regular stop place on other routes.
-A single route may have any number of hastus points, or none.
+A single route may have any number of hastus points, minimum amount is two: The first and last stops are always Hastus points.